Archebald-now/Ibc-transaction-for-kichain/README.md

 #### We try to generate a channel between the networks with the command:

-> rly paths generate groot-011 kichain-t-4 transfer  -- port=transfer
+> rly paths generate groot-011 kichain-t-4 transfer --port=transfer

 #If the command does not work, try several times or add the - debug parameter to see the step-by-step actions of the system
 the output should be as follows:

-> Generated path(transfer), run 'rly paths show transfer  -- yaml' to see details
+> Generated path(transfer), run 'rly paths show transfer --yaml' to see details
 # You can open and view the generated settings with the above command.

  #### Trying to open a channel for relaying:

 > rly tx link transfer --debug

 #### if it so happens that the channel does not open, then go to the config with the command: